Fontana Maggiore: Description

-In the upper basin, 24 statues at the corners, representing saints and mythological and biblical characters from the New and Old Testament.
-As in the lower basin, there is no contrast between the new Judeo-Cristian civilization and the ancient Greek-Roman civilization, they are harmonized and placed in continuity.
-The basin can be seen as a wind rose, where at each cardinal point there are relevant characters; i.e., the representation of Augusta Perusia with the cornucopia on her lap, which draw nourishment from the ears of wheat brought by the lady of Chiusi (once the granary of Perugia) and from the fish offered by Domina Iacus, the nymph of the Lake Trasimeno.
-Then follows all the characters related to the city.
-In the opposite cardinal point, to the North, Euliste, the legendary founder of Perugia.
-To the West, Rome, related to the representation of the Roman Church and of Divinitas Excelsa and of Saints Pietro and Paolo.
-Another important character to the East is S. Giovanni Battista, for the role of the water as an essential and sacred element; it is associated with Salomè and other biblical characters.
+The upper basin is supported by alternating compound columns and single columns, only slightly higher than the parapet of the ground basin.
+At each of its 24 edges standing figures represent saints and mythological and biblical characters from the New and Old Testament.
+As in the lower basin, no distinction is made between the new Judeo-Cristian civilization and the ancient Roman heritage, they are harmonized and placed in continuity.
+The basin can be seen as a wind rose, where at each cardinal point there are relevant characters; i.e., the representation of Augusta Perusia, the Roman name of Perugia, with the cornucopia on her lap, which draw nourishment from the ears of wheat brought by the lady of Chiusi (once the granary of Perugia) and from the fish offered by Domina lacus, the nymph of the Lake Trasimeno.
+Then follow all the characters related to the city.
+In the opposite cardinal point, to the North, Euliste, the legendary founder of Perugia is depicted.
+To the West, Rome, related to the representation of the Roman Church and of Divinitas excelsa and of Saints Peter and Paul.
+Another important character to the East is Saint John the Baptist for the role of the water as an essential and sacred element; it is also associated with Salome and other biblical characters.